Zion National Park

 Overview

 If you want the classic Zion experience, Watchman puts you walking distance to the visitor center and shuttle.
-South Campground (seasonal) feels similar but more exposed.
-For peace and stars, Lava Point up on the Kolob Terrace is first-come with cooler temps and basic amenities.
+South Campground (seasonal) keeps you in the same canyon rhythm but with more exposure.
+For cooler nights and stars, Lava Point up on the Kolob Terrace trades convenience for a quieter high-elevation setup.

 Play the light: pre-dawn coffee → canyon glow → mid-day shade/nap → golden hour lap.
 Wind can surge through the canyon in the afternoon; stake the canopy and secure loose gear.